-- (a) Displacing a less senior employee in the same classification in the store, if the affected employee is qualified for such position. - (b) Displacing the least senior employee within the same classification within the bargaining unit, if the affected employee is qualified for such position.
-(With regard to booth assignments, and floral designers (most senior by store), an employee must be qualified to exercise the rights herein.) - (c) Displacing the least senior employee in a lower classification within the same store, if the affected employee is qualified for such position.
-(With regard to booth assignments and floral designers (most senior by store) an employee must be qualified to exercise the rights herein.) - (d) Accepting the layoff.
+- (a) Displacing the least senior employee within the same classification within the bargaining unit, if the affected employee is qualified for such position.
+(With regard to booth assignments, and floral designers (most senior by store), an employee must be qualified to exercise the rights herein.) - (b) Displacing the least senior employee in a lower classification within the same store, if the affected employee is qualified for such position.
+(With regard to booth assignments, and floral designers (most senior by store), an employee must be qualified to exercise the rights herein.) - (c) Accepting the layoff.
 Such employee shall receive the rate of pay for any lower classification to which he moves under this procedure.
 Employees on medical leave of absence, and subject to layoff, shall be placed on layoff until such time as they are released to return to work.
-The affected employee shall be given his/her layoff options immediately upon his/her release to work. - (e) If within the first eight weeks of operation of the new store the Employer determines that it needs to lay off employees from that store, said layoffs will take place in accordance with Article 29, except that employees who have transferred into the new store shall have the right to return to their prior store.
+The affected employee shall be given his/her layoff options immediately upon his/her release to work. - (d) Displacing the least senior employee in a lower classification within the same store, if the affected employee is qualified for such position.
+(With regard to booth assignments and floral designers (most senior by store) an employee must be qualified to exercise the rights herein.)